cssdcc1997/pytorch-mnist/README.md

 The feature map is generated during the test process of LeNet.

-Check ./model/network/LeNet.py .
-I define a function show_graph() to show the feature map or save the feature map files.
+Check `./model/network/LeNet.py` .
+I define a function `show_graph()` to show the feature map or save the feature map files.

-You may remove the annotation in LeNet.py to get feature map.
+You may remove the annotation in file `LeNet.py` to get feature map.

 ## origin graph